 And yes, we understand there can be some marketing discrepancies when it comes to 'landing pages', but in this circumstance, we are simply referring to any web page a visitor may 'land on' on your website.
 That is to say it is the first page they see when they arrive from an external source i.e organic search, social media etc.

 Most likely, Analytics will now automatically categorise your data according to sessions, and will give you some spiel that looks like this:

 *This does assume you've already installed Analytics, btdubs.

 As you can see from our example, people land on the homepage (/) an awful lot - which makes sense.
-If you've heard of Nosiy Little Monkey and you search for that phrase, you'll probably land on the homepage.
-The next most popular page is a useful blog about the average SEO costs in the UK.
+If you've heard of Noisy Little Monkey and you search for that phrase, you'll probably land on the homepage.
+In this particular time frame the page that has been landed on most is a useful blog about conference call ice breakers.
 The top rankers on your site will tend to vary depending on your date range though, so make sure you consider this whilst having a play around.
 (Although we'd suggest setting the date range to 90 days + to get a clear picture of which pages are performing the best overall, just so ya know.)

 We'd also recommend progressing to the second dimension - and no, we're not referring to a form of physics or dramatic Sci-Fi here.
 By clicking the "Secondary Dimension" drop down selector at the top of the list of pages, you can sort your GA datasheet (the 'primary dimension') by a chosen secondary dimension, such as Source:

-Source is pretty useful as you can tell what platform is driving the traffic - so we're mostly Google search, but there's also a cheeky reference from bristolmedia and Twitter.
+Source is pretty useful as you can tell what platform is driving the traffic - so we're mostly Google search, but there's also a cheeky reference from zoom and some direct traffic.
 Pretty cool, huh?